kaitsull/FijiFISH/README.md

 -   🐛 [BUGS AND ISSUES](#bugs-and-issues)

 ## Installation
-  **DO NOT CHANGE OR ALTER THE TEAMSHARE APP!** THIS IS FOR YOUR LOCAL COMPUTER AND NON-TEAMSHARE USERS!
+  A note to Cembrowski Lab users: **DO NOT CHANGE OR ALTER THE TEAMSHARE APP!** THIS IS FOR YOUR LOCAL COMPUTER AND NON-TEAMSHARE USERS!

   ![](https://github.com/cembrowskilab/HiPlexMenu/blob/main/data/fiji.png)